ItsLxst/StudySprint/architecture/ARCHITECTURE.md

 3. The backend processes the request and updates the SQLite database.
 4. The backend sends a JSON response back to the frontend.
 5. The frontend updates the screen.
+6. The system ensures that the frontend only updates the UI after receiving a successful response from the backend.

 ## 7. Development Architecture
 * **Version Control:** Git and GitHub are used to track changes.